robertrussell22/VEP-MIDI-AutoMate/README.md

 ## Quick start
 - Download _VEP MIDI AutoMate_ [here](https://link.com/).
 - Open _Vienna Ensemble Pro 7_ (**on a screen with scaling set to 100%**) and load/start your project.
-- Take the sample CSV, populate it with your desired MIDI controller mappings, and save.
+- Take the example CSV, populate it with your desired MIDI controller mappings, and save.
 - Run _VEP MIDI AutoMate_.
 - Click "Browse..." and locate your CSV file.
-- Click "Let’s AutoMate ▶" and watch your MIDI controller mapping populate.
+- Click "Let’s AutoMate ▶" and watch your MIDI controller mappings populate.

 ## What _VEP MIDI AutoMate_ does
 - Loads and reads a CSV of your desired MIDI controller mappings (see below for instructions on how this CSV should appear).